tjcchen/simple-vue/README.md

 This project elaborates on the core mechanism of Vue.js.

 ## Running The Example
 The whole project is bootstrapped with [http-server](https://github.com/http-party/http-server).
-To run this project, we clone and install npm relevant packages first, after that, we run this application with npm script.
+To run this project, we clone and install npm relevant packages first, after that, we start this application with npm script.

 `Guide:`